Crime Day Carousel

 The students will learn about the role the media plays in crime prevention.
 A professional actor will encourage the students to create their own role-play, radio or television advert on a subject of their choice.
 A particular emphasis will be placed on the victims of crime.
 Some of the best groups will be provided with the opportunity to present their work in front of the year group during the final session of the day.

-This session is led by Chris Preddie, OBE and Mark Shopi.
+This session is led by Chris Preddie, OBE.
 Chris is a relative of the two brothers convicted of killing schoolboy Damilola Taylor and has been chosen as a role model in an initiative to tackle youth crime.
 Chris was himself involved in gangs and drugs until he was 16.
 Then his elder brother Andrew was shot dead at a barber’s shop in Brixton and he was determined to turn his life around.
 Chris is a talented young man who uses poetry to get his powerful message across to young people.
 This is a highly engaging workshop designed to capture the imagination of your students.
 This session will focus on a number of issues related to young people when they are stopped by Police on the streets.
 The rights of young people will be examined in a Question and Answer style workshop.
 The students will also learn about Arrest, Bail and Charge issues.

 The Court process